M. A. Hampiholi: Flag rank

-On promotion to Flag Rank, Hampiholi took over as the Assistant Chief of Naval Staff (Human Resource Development).
+On promotion to Flag Rank, Hampiholi took over as the Assistant Chief of Personnel (Human Resource Development) (ACOP HRD).
+The ACOP is an assistant principal staff officer appointment at naval headquarters.
 He then assumed the office of Flag Officer Sea Training (FOST) at Kochi.
 As FOST, his charter included the conduct of the operational sea training of all ships of the Indian Navy and the Indian Coast Guard.

 On 22 January 2018, Hampiholi assumed the office of the Flag Officer Commanding Western Fleet.
 For his command of the Western Fleet, Hampiholi was awarded the Ati Vishisht Seva Medal on 26 January 2019.
 Hampiholi took over as the Director General Naval Operations on promotion to the rank of Vice Admiral on 27 March 2019.
 On 27 July 2020, he assumed office as the Commandant of Indian Naval Academy.

+After an eighteen-month long tenure, Hampiholi was appointed Flag Officer Commanding-in-Chief Southern Naval Command and took over on 30 November 2021.
+He superannuated on 31 December 2023 and was succeeded by Vice Admiral Vennam Srinivas.

 Awards and decorations

-He was awarded PVSM on 26 January 2023.
+Hampiholi was awarded the Nao Sena Medal in 2011, the Ati Vishisht Seva Medal in 2019 and the Param Vishisht Seva Medal in 2023.